Lumavate-Team/documentation/docs/6-CLI.rst

        $ sudo pip3 install luma

 .. note::
-   To activate autocompletion after install, restart your terminal or source your shell config (Either .zshrc or .bash_profile).
+   To activate autocompletion after install, restart your terminal or source your shell configuration (Either .zshrc or .bash_profile).

+.. _Provisioning Credentials:

 Provisioning Credentials
 -------------------------

 There are two types of configuration in the CLI: configuring environments and configuring profiles.

-    * **Environments** know how to get and refresh tokens so you stay authorized with the platform as a user, and set what command centers or studios you have access to.
+    * **Environments** know how to get and refresh tokens so the user stays authorized with the platform.
+They also set what command centers or studios you have access to.
     * **Profiles** give the user a company context in a specific environment which is required by most of the platform API.
+They set what studio or command center the user is modifying.

+.. _Provisioning Environments:

 Setting-Up Environments:
 ^^^^^^^^^^^^^^^^^^^^^^^

-You can use either the Lumavate pre-configured enviroment or you can setup your own enviorment configuration.
+You can use either the Lumavate pre-configured environment or you can setup your own environment configuration.

 Using the preset configuration:

  #.
 Log into the command center you want to modify with the CLI
  #.
-Go to the CLI tab located in the side menue bar
+Go to the CLI tab located in the side menu bar
  #.
-Copy the information from the Configure an Environment field.
+Copy the information from the Configure An Environment field.
 It should look like this:

     .. code-block:: bash